Irene Parlby: Political career

 Throughout her term in office, Parlby used her influence to further numerous social reforms, primarily those of interest to women and children.
 She supported immigration, and in a time when nativism was on the rise, felt that people of all ethnic origins should embrace their heritage and value and preserve their culture.
 Parlby introduced and sponsored a large number of bills, including the Minimum Wage for Women Act, which made Alberta the first province to pass a minimum wage for women.
 She also attempted to pass the Community of Property Act, which would have allowed women to own all property they brought into a marriage, along with gifts and inheritance, but this was not passed as it was seen as too radical.

-Like many other prominent Albertan politicians of the time, including fellow Famous Five members Murphy and McClung, Parlby was an advocate for the eugenics movement in Alberta.
+Like many other prominent left wing Albertan politicians of the time, including fellow Famous Five members Murphy and McClung, Parlby was an advocate for the eugenics movement in Alberta.
 She supported the Sexual Sterilization Act, which allowed for the sterilization of mentally disabled people to prevent "undesirable" traits from being passed to the next generation.
 The Act disproportionately affected socially vulnerable people, including females and young adults, along with those of Indigenous ancestry.
 Parlby expressed sympathy for the mothers of mentally ill children and stated that the "great and only solution to the problem" was the sterilization of feeble-minded persons.

-The Famous Five and the Persons Case
+Famous Five and the Persons Case

-Parlby was one of the Famous Five, a group of five women including Henrietta Muir Edwards, Nellie McClung, Louise McKinley, and Emily Murphy, who petitioned the federal government of Canada for the right of women to serve as senators.
+Parlby was one of the Famous Five, a group of five women including Henrietta Muir Edwards, Nellie McClung, Louise McKinney, and Emily Murphy, who petitioned the federal government for the right of women to serve as senators.
 The case became known as the "Persons Case", since the federal government took the position that women were not considered "qualified persons", in the provision of the British North America Act, 1867 relating to appointment to the Senate of Canada.
-In 1927, the case was taken to the Supreme Court of Canada, which ruled that women were not eligible for appointment to the Senate of Canada.
+In 1927, the case was taken to the Supreme Court of Canada, which ruled that women were not eligible for appointment to the Senate.
 The case was then appealed to the Judicial Committee of the Privy Council in London, the highest court of the British Empire.
 In 1929, the Judicial Committee overturned the Supreme Court's decision, allowing women to serve in the Senate.
 The first woman to serve in the Senate, Cairine Wilson, was appointed the following year.